Bonifatius94/veb-in-c/THEORY.md

 consumption would be in exabyte range.

-So, allocating a full van Emde Boas tree of u = 2^64 is pretty much unfeasible without, even with giant machines.
+So, allocating a full van Emde Boas tree of u = 2^64 is pretty much unfeasible even with giant machines.
 Therefore we'll make some improvements to the data structure later.
 But first, let's dive into the core ideas of van Emde Boas trees.